Tux/Release-Checklist/Checklist.md

  - between different versions of perl
  - between different versions of the module
+ - between different versions of dependencies

 # License

 Make a clear statement about your license. (or choose a default, but at least state it).

-Some target areas require a licence inm order to allow a CPAN module to be installed.
+Some target areas require a licence in order to allow a CPAN module to be installed.

 # README / README.md